 It is not the policy to permit either Hofstra or non-Hofstra students to audit graduate courses.

 Classes at Hofstra begin at 7 a.m., Monday through Friday.
 Classes are usually scheduled for meetings on Monday, Wednesday and Friday with 55-minute periods, Monday and Wednesday with 85-minute periods, or on Tuesday and Thursday with 85-minute periods.
 Laboratory sessions are scheduled separately from the regular lecture hours for a course.

 Evening classes are normally scheduled on Monday/Wednesday and Tuesday/Thursday combinations.
 However, some 200-level and 2-semester hour courses meet once weekly as do courses scheduled on Saturday.

 The classroom code of conduct for students can be found in Faculty Policy Series #50.

-To facilitate student and faculty participation in extracurricular and cocurricular events, the schedule of undergraduate day classes leaves open a common hour on Wednesdays from 11:15 a.m. to 12:40 p.m.
+To facilitate student and faculty participation in extracurricular and co-curricular events, the schedule of day classes leaves open a common hour on Mondays and Wednesdays from 1 p.m. to 2:25 p.m.